 Maya Ixil is a coffee cooperative in Nebaj, part of Guatemala’s Ixil triangle.
-The organization was established in 1998 with 28 members, and now has 190 coffee producers.
-Maya Ixil coffee is certified organic (BCS, OKO), and is fair-trade certified (FLO-CERT).
-As with all of our projects, we started this one by establishing a relationship with the community that reflects our belief that we are working for the cooperative.
-All partners — the community, a local implementation organization, and Root Capital, the funders, beginning with Root Capital — have complementary principles and goals, and together we want to create long-term positive impact for Maya Ixil producers and their families.
+The organization was established in 1998 with 28 members, and now has more than 200 today.
+As with all our projects, we started out by establishing a relationship with the community that reflects our role: working for the cooperative.
+The goal is to create long-term positive impact for Maya Ixil producers and their families.

-During the first phase of work, which ran from 2013 – 2015, we worked with CADIA (Training in Apiculture Development and Innovation), an organization that specializes in sustainable agriculture in Mexico and Central America.
+During the first phase of work, which ran from 2014 – 2016, we worked with CADIA (Training in Apiculture Development and Innovation), a Mexican organization specializing in sustainable agriculture in Mexico and Central America.
 Funding was provided by Root Capital, a leader in the nonprofit social investment arena, which funds and trains agribusinesses to grow rural prosperity in economically and environmentally vulnerable places around the world.

-Through our process, Maya Ixil producers identified beekeeping as a key strategy for their community.
-Seven Maya Ixil producers were already engaged in beekeeping, but only one had received any technical support or training in basic beekeeping.
+Through our initial diagnostic process, Maya Ixil coffee producers identified beekeeping as a key strategy.
+Seven Maya Ixil members were already engaged in beekeeping, but only one had received any technical support or training in basic beekeeping.
 As a result, their hives received little attention and maintenance, and bee colonies were lost.
-They were using conventional production methods, which did not align with their focus on organic coffee production.
+They were using conventional production methods that did not align with their focus on organic coffee production.
 These coffee producers wanted to pursue beekeeping for supplemental income, but didn’t have the resources to do so.
 The cooperative needed support to improve and amplify this strategy to improve producers’ livelihoods.

-During the current phase of work, we’re partnering with Ecosur, an college based in Chiapas, Mexico, with extensive training and research expertise in beekeeping and pollinator populations in Mexico.
-Remy Vandame is a world-renowned expert on pollinators.
+After the first phase of work ended, we were asked to continue to help Maya Ixil ramp up this new commercial enterprise.
+We’re now partnering with Ecosur, a college based in Chiapas, Mexico, with extensive training and research expertise in beekeeping and pollinator populations in Mexico.
+Remy Vandame, who heads up the team, is a world-renowned expert on pollinators.

-Implement Individual Apiaries Each producer has made an investment plan according to their economic situation.
-Maya Ixil is supporting each trained producer in establishing at least 10 hives each and will facilitate financing through their Internal Credit System.
-Loans typically have 2-3 year terms.
-To guarantee the monitoring of the apiaries, a trained tecnico supports beekeepers to ensure good performance and high quality honey according to established specifications.
-Because processing equipment is expensive, equipment is purchased between 5 beekeepers, who take turns using it during the harvest.
-This lowers their investment, encourages teamwork, and strengthens their beekeeping knowledge.
+Each beekeeper has made an investment plan according to his or her economic situation.
+Maya Ixil is supporting each trained producer in establishing hives and facilitates financing through their internal credit system.
+The co-op technical specialist supports beekeepers to ensure good production and high quality honey.
+Because processing equipment is expensive, it’s shared among several beekeepers, who take turns using it during the harvest.
+This lowers costs, encourages teamwork, and strengthens collective beekeeping knowledge.